voschezang/coding-handbook/scrum-guide.md

 **Product Goal**
 If the Product Goal is achieved or obsolete then a new goal is chosen.

+**Sprint Backlog**
+The Sprint Backlog is owned by the development team.
+If there is demand to change it then the development team can decide to adjust the it, as long as it doesn't endanger the sprint goal.

 **Sprint Goal**
 Having a single goal forces the team and stakeholders to accept the priority of features.
 It incentivizes stakeholders to align on what's the most important aspect.

 As mentioned, reaching the sprint goal has precedence over the sprint backlog.
 The development team is solely responsible for the Sprint Backlog, and can change it as they see fit.
 If they want to adjust the Sprint Goal or the planning then they can discuss or re-negotiate it with the PO.

+ **Definition of Done**
-The **Definition of Done** (DoD) describes when an Increment is *ready* to be released to customers.

-1. Product qualities: equal for all teams that work on the same product.
+The Definition of Done (DoD) describes when an Increment is *ready* to be released to customers.
+It is used to ensure quality. and transparency, by providing a shared understanding.
+It is created by the Scrum Team.
+If there is a organization-wide DoD then that one must be followed as a minimum.
+The Dod should be equal for teams that work on the same product, but it can be complemented by team-specific *development standards*.
-2. Development standards: specific to a team.

-The DoD is complemented by Acceptance Criteria of backlog items, which are more specific.
+In addition, the DoD is complemented by Acceptance Criteria of backlog items, which are more specific.

 Ideally, compliance with internal or external regulation would be ensured through automated pipelines rather than manual verification.